smartqasa/blueprints/README.md

 # smartqasa-blueprints

-A collection of automation blueprints
+A collection of Home Assistant Blueprints